People who have been regularly exposed to high levels of asbestos are primarily at risk

 Because airborne asbestos fibers are microscopic, anyone who is near the source of exposure can easily inhale or swallow a considerable amount.
 For this reason, there is no safe level of asbestos and protective equipment should always be used when handling this toxic mineral.
 Nevertheless, it has recently been suggested that the risk of developing an asbestos-related disease is influenced by a series of factors, including the dose and duration of exposure.
 Thus, people who have been in contact with high concentrations of asbestos over the course of multiple years are more likely to become ill.

-If you were diagnosed with mesothelioma, lung cancer or asbestosis following occupational asbestos exposure, you are eligible for financial compensation.
-We highly encourage you to contact us at 205.328.9200 and our experienced attorneys will do all in their power to help you recover the compensation you deserve.
+If you were diagnosed with mesothelioma, lung cancer, or asbestosis following occupational asbestos exposure, you are eligible for financial compensation.
+We highly encourage you to contact us and our experienced attorneys will do all in their power to help you recover the compensation you deserve.
 Throughout the past two decades, we have successfully represented over 25,000 asbestos victims.